 Delaying Benefits Until Later May be the Best Choice

 According to AARP, it may be wise to delay Social Security benefits for as long as possible, which will allow larger payments in your later years.
 If you are eligible to receive benefits on your ex-spouse’s record, the longer you wait to start collecting, the larger your monthly benefits will be.
 For example, if you started receiving spousal benefits at the age of 62, they would be 35 percent of your spouse’s Social Security benefits.
 If you wait until 65, they will be 50 percent, or equal to what your spouse receives.

 Contact a San Jose Divorce Attorney For Advice Today

 There are many complex elements to divorce, and Social Security benefits is just one of them.
 If you are going through divorce, or have already been divorced and simply have questions about Social Security benefits for an ex-spouse, do not hesitate to reach out to the San Jose divorce attorneys at Foster Hsu, LLP for assistance.
-Call us today at 408-841-7200 to schedule a free consultation.
+Call us today at 408-841-7200 to schedule a consultation.